Boccone Dolce Cake Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

 Boccone dolce means “sweet mouthful.”
 It is a classic Italian dessert.
-It’s a cake without any cake.
-This Boccone Dolce Cake has three crunchy meringue layers, chocolate, cream, berries and more berries.
+It’s similar to our Himmelstorte Recipe but the Boccone Dolce is a cake without any cake.
+Instead, it’s made up of three crunchy meringue layers, chocolate, cream, berries, and more berries.
 Each slice is drizzled with a berry syrup.
 Oh my gosh!
-Its the best of everything in one cake.
+It’s the best of everything in one cake.

 Before you start, Watch how to make the Boccone Dolce: